 - You can set the conversion window anywhere from 1 to 90 days, depending on the source of conversions, but conversion windows of at least 7 days are recommended for better data.

 - If you don't customise the conversion window, a 30-day default window will be applied to your conversions.

-- Smart Bidding strategies, like Target CPA, ECPC, and Target ROAS will count and optimize conversions for any window you choose.
+- Smart Bidding strategies, like Target CPA, ECPC and Target ROAS will count and optimise conversions for any window that you choose.

 - The conversion window for app install conversion actions can’t be edited: it will always be 30 days.

 - Sign in to your Google Ads account.

 - In the upper right-hand corner, click the tools icon and under 'Measurement', click Conversions.